Martiless/Alices-Wonderland/documents/DEPLOYMENT_AND_DEVELOPMENT.md

 1. Select "New" and "Create new app".
 1. Name the new app and click "Create new app".
-1. In "Settings" under the Config Vars (we will discuss these at a later point) click on  "Add BuildPack" and add Heroku/Python.
+1. In "Settings" under the Config Vars (we will discuss these at a later point)
+1. Click on  "Add BuildPack" and add Heroku/Python.

 ***

 ### Step two:
 #### Add the datebase:
 1. Once the app is created click on the "Resources" tab and search for Postgres.
-Once option appear add Heroku Postgres to the project.
+Once the option appears add Heroku Postgres to the project.
 1. Click on the "Settings" tab at the top of the page
 1. Open the "Reveal Config Vars" section to reveal the DATABASE_URL: this is automatically generated when you add Heroku Postgres to the project
 1. In GitPod create an env.py file and copy in the string value from Heroku.